 The peritoneum, the small and large intestines, the cul de sac, mesentery, and omentum are all inspected for evidence of metastases.
 The major concern will be the liver, especially if preoperative studies indicate probable liver involvement.
 If only one or two very small metastases are found in readily accessible locations, they can be excised or destroyed by cauterization.
 Diffuse multiple metastases should be considered to contraindicate extensive attempts at surgical excision of many sites of recurrence.
 Formal lobectomy may be considered in such circumstances.

 The liver is carefully inspected and palpated bimanually.
 In addition, the use of hand-held intraoperative ultrasound is very useful in the search for deep metastases and to map out the internal anatomy of the liver.
 Sufficient mobilization of the liver is advisable to visualize the dome and posterior aspects of the liver.
 The falciform and triangular ligaments are divided to ensure direct vision of all aspects of the liver.
-Fixation of the liver with tumor invading into the diaphragm posteriorly complicates the resection and should only be undertaken in ...
+Fixation of the liver with tumor invading into the diaphragm posteriorly complicates the ...